fsspec/kerchunk/docs/source/spec.rst

     ref.parquet/.zmetadata

-Here, .zmetadata is all of the metadata of all of all subgroups/arrays (similar to zarr "consolidated metadata", with two top-level fields: "metadata" (dict[str, str] all of the zarr metadata key/values) and "record_size", an integer set during ``.create()``.
+Here, .zmetadata is all of the metadata of all of all subgroups/arrays (similar to zarr "consolidated metadata"), with two top-level fields: "metadata" (dict[str, str] all of the zarr metadata key/values) and "record_size", an integer set during ``.create()``.

 Each parquet file contains references within the corresponding path to where it is.
 For example, key "name/0" will be the zeroth reference in "./name/refs.0.parq".
 If there are multiple dimensions, normal C indexing is used to find the Nth reference, and there are up to "record_size" references (default 10000) in the first file;
-reference >10000,<=2000 would be in "./name/refs.2.parquet".
+reference >10000,<=20000 would be in "./name/refs.2.parquet".
 Each file is (for now) padded to record_size, but they compress really well.

 Each row of the parquet data contains fields